 Yes.
 Applicants interested in receiving funds for the Fall term should submit an application by August 1st.
 Applicants interested in receiving funds for the Spring term should apply by December 15th.
 Verification of the student parent's enrollment status is completed during the campus' add/drop period.
 Awards are determined on a first come first serve basis.
 Late applicants may still apply, although funds may be limited.

 Must the family have a childcare or after school care provider selected when applying?

 No. If the family does not have a provider they must secure a provider by the end of the add/drop period.
-Listings of Amherst based and local providers may be accessed through Child Care Outlook, a program of Community Action, which is the designated Child Care Resource and Referral Agency for Hampshire and Franklin Counties and the North Quabbin Regions.
+Listings of Amherst based and local providers may be accessed through New England Farm Workers’ Council, a program of Partners Through Community, which is the designated Child Care Resource and Referral Agency for Hampshire and Franklin Counties and the North Quabbin Regions.
 Agency staff work one on one with families helping them locate a child care program that meets their family's needs.
 Staff from OFR is also available to work with parents to secure a local provider.